FAQs about GCYP

 If you have a reasonable suspicion that a child has been or is being abused or neglected, please phone the Child Abuse Report Line (CARL) on 13 14 78.
 Always call 000 in an emergency.

-When you phone our office, you will likely speak to one of our administration staff (Mel or Mardy).
+When you phone our office, you will likely speak to one of our administration staff.
 They will direct your call to one of our advocates, who will talk to you about your concerns and find the right place for you to get the information or help you need.

-No, the Guardian for Children and Young People (Penny Wright) is not the legal guardian for children in care.
-Penny does not have any decision-making power in relation to children and young people in care.
-Penny’s role is to advocate for and promote their rights and best interests.
+No, the Guardian for Children and Young People (Shona Reid) is not the legal guardian for children in care.
+Shona does not have any decision-making power in relation to children and young people in care.
+Shona’s role is to advocate for and promote their rights and best interests.

 The Chief Executive of the Department for Child Protection is the legal guardian for children and young people in care.